 - Request 3rd party software integrations, site rebrands and premium services. (learn more about these here)

-Depending on your license, you will might also have access to more than one Site Administrator to help you manage your site.
-Most sites allow for up to 3 Site Administrators but it's important to check your license agreement to find out how many you've purchased.
-This can be checked with your Engagement Manager or contacting EHQ help desk.
+Depending on your license, you might also have access to more than one Site Administrator to help you manage your site.
+Most sites allow for up to three Site Administrators, but it's important to check your license agreement to find out how many you've purchased.
+This can be checked with your Engagement Manager or by contacting EHQ help desk.

 Site Administrators are usually the people that are leading your online engagement project and are required to have the highest access across the EHQ platform.
 You should assign your most relevant teammates as fellow Site Admins to help you manage your site.
 These are usually Engagement Managers, Communications Managers or project leads.

-If successful you will be taken back to your Administrator list and you should see your new team mate in the list.
+To set up your engagement teams, read the procedure to add an administrator to EHQ and perform the steps given in the article.
+If successful, you will be taken back to your Administrator list in the Team page and you should see your new teammate in the list.
 You can now edit their access permissions and assign them projects.